Covington Lumberjacks

 The Covington Lumberjacks are a collegiate summer baseball team in Covington, Virginia.
-They play in the southern division of the Valley Baseball League.
+They play in the Valley Baseball League.
 The team was founded in 2001 and the Lumberjacks play their home games at Casey Field in downtown Covington.

-The Lumberjacks won the leagues Southern Division regular season title in 2018.
+Since joining the league in 2001,the Lumberjacks claim two league titles in 2005 and 2011.
+They were league runners-up in 2008 and 2009 and most recently won the leagues Southern Division regular season title in 2018.
 The Lumberjacks have been consistent in having alumni drafted in the major leagues, including several who have had substantial MLB careers.